 All indexes based on the value of spending-related transactions, 2019 avg=100.
-See p10 for more details.
+See p11 for more details.
 Headline and retail indexes are seasonally adjusted.
-All other indexes are not seasonally adjusted. ^composite based on transactions in retail categories, seasonally adjusted using ABS series; based on figures for month to date.
+All other indexes are not seasonally adjusted. ^composite based on transactions in retail categories, seasonally adjusted using ABS series.
 Sources: ABS, Westpac Group